 Joey Coleman is the self-publisher who runs all aspects of The Public Record.
 His passion for local engagement began as a teenager when he spoke in front of Council in favour of the renovation of his neighbourhood Boys’ and Girls’ Club.

 He later sat as the only student representative on the transition committees for the merger of the Hamilton Board of Education and Wentworth County Board of Education.
 In 2000, he ran for school board trustee in his home ward, Ward 5.
+Spending just under $500 on his campaign, he secured 23% of the vote in a three-way race.

 After three years of service in the military, Joey went off to university, where he was active in campus politics and wrote about campus affairs on his blog.